AlonNT/Thesis/README.md

 </p>

 Conclusions:
-- DGL extends to other types of architectures like VGG.
+- DGL extends to other types of architectures like VGG, performing in the same ballpark as regular back-prop but slightly worse.
-  - Note that originall
-- DGL performs worse than regular back-prop (but in the same ballpark).
   -  It is possible that further hyper-parameters search might bridge the gap, as during my (informal) hyper-parameters search I noticed the increasing the learning-rate helped regular back-prop and harmed DGL training.
   - It is possible that different auxiliary networks will increase DGL performance. \
     Currently the auxiliary network used for DGL is one hidden layer MLP with 512 channels.